In addition to this blog, there are six others (newsfeeds and whatnot) that I update, four on a somewhat regular basis.

 Blog readership does have seasonal fluctuations as patrons are seemingly distracted by holidays, vacations, and apparently bad economic news.
 If this is the case, there is much to celebrate as my blog traffic has been trending up for since the middle of January, taking a sharp increase last week.

-In fact, four of my seven blogs set all time record highs in readership last week, with the combined total smashing the old record by 31% to reach 3,348 readers for the week!
+In fact, four of my seven blogs set all time record highs in readership last week, with the combined total smashing the old record by 31 percent to reach 3,348 readers for the week!

 Though it’s tempting to attribute this spike to compelling content and witty writing, I’d prefer to suggest that blog readership is a microcosm of the economy and consumer confidence.